-Texas coast braces for thousands of power outages, storm surges as Hurricane Laura barrels through Louisiana
+Hurricane Laura cuts power to over 650K Texas, Louisiana customers as storm barrels toward Arkansas

-Thousands in southeastern Texas were without power early Thursday, as catastrophic storm surges and extreme winds battered coastal areas under evacuation orders, and a weakening Hurricane Laura continues on its path north through Louisiana.
+More than 650,000 customers were without power in Texas and Louisiana Thursday, as catastrophic storm surges and extreme winds battered coastal areas under evacuation orders, and a weakening Hurricane Laura continues on its path north toward Arkansas.

 Hurricane Laura moved ashore before 1 a.m.
 CDT just east of the Texas-Louisiana line near Cameron Parish, La., with the strength of a Category 4 hurricane, maximum sustained winds at about 150 mph, and a minimum central pressure of 938 mb.
-In a matter of hours, it's since weakened to a Category 2, and the eyewall of Laura is pushing inland across southwestern Louisiana.

-More than 80,000 customers were without power in southeastern Texas, according to Energy Texas, Inc., with some 42,000 affected in Jefferson County, 29,000 in Orange County, and 9,600 in Hardin County.
+More than 134,000 customers were without power in Texas, with those in the southeastern part of the state in Jefferson, Orange and Hardin Counties the most affected.
+More than 518,000 customers were suffering from outages in Louisiana, as the eye passed over Lake Charles, ripping off roofs, downing trees and bringing high floodwaters.

 LIVE UPDATES: HURRICANE LAURA WEAKENS AFTER MAKING LANDFALL IN LOUSIANIA, LAKE CHARLES 'SEVERELY DAMAGED'